mukobi/Minitorch-Self-Study-Guide-SAIA/README.md

 - [Minitorch](https://minitorch.github.io/): Reimplement the core functionality of the popular PyTorch machine learning library in Python.
 - Similar things to parts of this (particularly Autodiff) are done in Redwood Research’s [MLAB](https://www.alignmentforum.org/posts/3ouxBRRzjxarTukMW/apply-to-the-second-iteration-of-the-ml-for-alignment) curriculum (“Implement a simple clone of some of Pytorch, with particular focus on the implementation of backpropagation”).
 - Minitorch is a bit outdated and some of the instructions are unclear, so this guide should help speed you past the annoying stuff so you can efficiently complete the actual learning.
+- _Note: As of Oct 9, 2022, Minitorch has been updated with many changes that presumably fix many of the issues indicated here.
+If using the updated version, be advised that not all the notes here may apply—though the conceptual ones about how to approach the problems might still be useful._

 ## Prerequisite Knowledge